- The department has provided high-level information about key areas impacting Class B cemetery trust governance.

 - Good governance of a cemetery trust strengthens community confidence in the trust.

 - It also helps to ensure that the trust's reputation is maintained and enhanced, that it performs efficiently and effectively, and that it responds strategically to changing demands.

 All cemetery trusts are required to have a documented fraud and protected disclosure policy.
 The department has prepared a template which is designed to provide organisations with a ‘fill in the blanks’ policy structure that they can adapt for their use.;

-An extensive review of the department’s (Class B manual) has been undertaken resulting in a number of amendments and additions.
+An extensive review of the department’s Manual for Victorian Class B cemetery trusts was undertaken in August 2021.
+Further amendments have been made and provided in the (Class B manual) has been undertaken resulting in a number of amendments and additions.
 Please note that Topic 13 ‘Cremation’ and Topic 22 ‘The right of interment’ are currently still under review.

 The Class B manual helps Class B cemetery trusts to understand and meet their obligations under the Cemeteries and Crematoria Act 2003 (the Act).
 It has been prepared on a good faith basis by the department in consultation with the Cemeteries and Crematoria Association of Victoria, Victorian Managed Insurance Authority, and the legal services and financial services branches of the department.

 The manual is in summary form only, and so does not include a complete discussion of each subject.
 The information provided in the manual is for general use only and is not intended to constitute formal legal advice or be a definitive guide to the law and operations of a cemetery trust.
 Therefore, it is not a substitute for professional advice, and does not take the particular needs and circumstances of an organisation into consideration.